HerrMagiic/CSS-CreateCustomCommands/Examples/Cooldown.md

         "Cooldown": {
-            "CooldownTime": 5, // required, Cooldown in seconds "IsGlobal": false, // If true, cooldown will be global for all users "CooldownMessage": "This command is on cooldown for {TIME} more seconds!"
+            "CooldownTime": 5, // required, Cooldown in seconds "IsGlobal": false, // If true, cooldown will be global for all users "CooldownMessage": "This command is on cooldown for {TIMELEFT} more seconds!"
         },
         "Message": "Cool cooldown message!",
         "PrintTo": 0